 Natural or dry coffee processing is one of the oldest methods of processing coffees.
 Once the cherries are picked from the tress, they’re cleaned then spread out in the sun to dry on cement or raised tables.
-They’re left in the sun for weeks and are periodically raked and turned to ensure an even drying process and to prevent mildew growth.
+They’re left in the sun for weeks and are frequently raked and turned throughout the day to ensure an even drying process and to prevent mildew growth.

 Coffees that have been processed naturally are often sweeter and have more body and a more complex flavor and aroma profile.
 This is most likely a cause of the fermentation process.

 Natural coffees display an uneven browness once roasted.
 This too is likely attributable to the fermentation process happening largely within the individual cherries as opposed to hogenously within a washing tank.

 Believe it or not, the processing method (dry, wet, or pulped, etc) is one of the single most important factors in a coffee’s flavor, second only to picking appropriately-ripe cherries.
 There are still debates about which process is best and countries like Brazil are moving aggressively to modernize and automate as much as possible.
 What effects that modernization has on the flavor and quality of the coffee remains to be seen.